tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Definition: The Criterion under which a Validation or Issue assesses for data quality.
 - SubClass Of: issueProperty; validationProperty
 - Range [ owl:someValuesFrom bdqffdq:hasCriterion ]
-- Comments: Used to link the derived concept of a Validation to the fundamental concept of a Criterion.
+- Comments: Used to link the derived concept of a Validation to the FundamentalConcept of a Criterion.
 - View in: [term-list](../list/bdqffdq/index.md#hasCriterion)

 ********************